 Living School cares to teach, challenge and nurture good people for a sustainable future.

-We believe that all children have a limitless potential and that the role of every educator and parent/carer is, before all else, to activate and mobilize the potential within a child, rather than see him or her from a point of view based on limitations and flaws.
+We believe that all children have a limitless potential and that the role of every educator and parent/carer is, before all else, to activate and mobilize the potential within a child, rather than see them from a point of view based on limitations and flaws.

 TERM ONE – IDENTITY – 7 weeks